Child Custody & Visitation

 If a parent has history of behavior that creates a substantial emotional or physical hazard to a child, a Court could order supervised visitation.
 Supervised visitation could occur through a Court program or the Court could appoint a friend or relative who was acceptable to the parties to supervise the visitation.

 Please note that custody cases can be complex and difficult.
 It is important to have an attorney who has extensive experience in child custody litigation.
-Law Offices of Peter Van Aulen, who are custody lawyers in NJ, offer a free 30 minute in office consultation.
+Law Offices of Peter Van Aulen, who are custody lawyers in NJ, offer a free comprehensive in office consultation.
 Please contact them today at (201) 845-7400.

 - Factors Used By The Court In Determing Custody